NIP omega-categorical structures: the rank 1 case: Classification of rank 1 structures

 Assume that $M=(M;\leq_1,\ldots,\leq_n)$ is the Fra\"iss\'e limit of sets equipped with $n$ linear orders and define $W$ and $E$ as usual.
 Then $W$ is composed of $2n$ linear orders pairwise in order-reversing bijection and otherwise independent, and the fibers of the projection $\pi\colon W\to M$ pick out exactly one element per linear order.
-Let $M'$ be a reduct of $M$ and $W'$ the corresponding finite cover, with equivalence relation $E'$.
-We think of $W'$ as a set interpretable in $M$.
-As observed above, every $E'$-class is locally isomorphic to a subset of some $E$-class.
-Since $E$-classes are complete types over $\emptyset$, every $E'$-class is in definable bijection with some $E$-class.
-Furthermore, the projection map $\pi'\colon W' \to M'$ cannot pick out more than one element per $E'$-class, since algebraic closure in $M'$ cannot be larger than in $M$.
-It follows that $W'$ is obtained from $W$ by removing some classes, making some classes circular, and possibly adding automorphisms permuting the classes.
+By what we have explained, the $E'$-classes are a subset of the $E$-classes.
+The induced structure on $W'$ from $M'$ is a reduct of the structure induced from $M$: some classes that are linear in the $M$-induced structure might be circular in the $M'$-induced structure.
+Also the automorphism group $\aut(M')$ might induce more automorphisms of $W'/E'$ as $\aut(M)$ does (indeed $W'/E'$ being a subset of $W/E$ is fixed pointwise by $\aut(M)$).

-One can associate to each reduct of $M$ a triple $(V_l,V_c,G)$ where $V_l,V_c$ are two disjoint subsets of $\{1,\ldots,n\}$ of cardinalities $m_l$ and $m_c$ respectively, and $G$ is a subgroup of the wreath product $\mathbb Z_2 \wr (\mathfrak S_{m_l} \times \mathfrak S_{m_c})$.
-The subsets $V_l$, $V_c$ indicate respectively which of the $n$ orders are kept as linear orders and which are kept as circular orders.
+To summarize, one can associate to each reduct of $M$ a triple $(V_l,V_c,G)$ where $V_l,V_c$ are two disjoint subsets of $\{1,\ldots,n\}$ of cardinalities $m_l$ and $m_c$ respectively, and $G$ is a subgroup of the wreath product $\mathbb Z_2 \wr (\mathfrak S_{m_l} \times \mathfrak S_{m_c})$.
+The subsets $V_l$, $V_c$ indicate respectively which of the $n$ pairs of orders in $W$ are kept as linear orders in $W'$ and which are kept, but become circular in $W'$.
 The subgroup $G$ is the group of automorphism on the quotient $W'/E'$.
-The reducts of $M$ are completely classified by such triples and every triple corresponds to a reduct.
+The reducts of $M$ are completely classified by such triples and every triple corresponds to a reduct (the triple where $m_l=m_c=0$ corresponding to the trivial reduct to pure equality).

 For instance for $n=2$, we have $3^ 2=9$ choices for the pair $(V_l,V_r)$.
 If either of the two sets has cardinality 2, then we get 10 possibilities for $G$ (the group $\mathbb Z_2 \wr \mathfrak S_2$ is isomorphic to the dihedral group $D_8$ and has 10 subgroups).
 If the two sets have cardinality 1, we get 5 possibilities for $G$ corresponding to subgroups of $\mathbb Z_2 \times \mathbb Z_2$, if one set has cardinality 1 and the other 0, we have two possibilities for $G$ and finally, if both sets are empty, we have one possibility for $G$.
 Summing it all up, we obtain 10*2+5*2+2*4+1=39 reducts.
 We thus recover the result of Linman and Pinsker \cite{Linman-Pinsker}.